Primary Class TeacherStart Date: ASAPLocation: WatfordFull/Part-time: Full-timeSalary: M1 – UPS 3

 Right to work in the UK.

-With over 17 years’ experience in education, we have strong, long-lasting relationships with primary schools across London.
-We offer a range of opportunities, including short-term, long-term and permanent positions, as well as a high volume of daily supply work.
-This is a fantastic opportunity for a committed KS2 Primary Teacher ready to join a caring and dynamic school community.....Read more...
+We prioritise ongoing assistance and support to help with your career in education.
+With over 17 years’ experience working in education, we have strong, long-lasting relationships with primary schools across London.
+We offer short-term, long-term, and permanent opportunities, as well as a high volume of daily supply work.....Read more...

 About the role/school